 Marriott Bonvoy Bold™ Credit Card

 Marriott's no-annual-fee rewards card offers a welcome bonus as high as 50,000 points a few times per year.
-Right now, one of those offers is active, so this is a great time to apply.
+The last increased offer ended on October 1, 2020, so it might be best to wait to apply.

 - Earn 3X Bonvoy points per $1 spent at over 7,000 hotels participating in Marriott Bonvoy™.